General Diffusion

 Formal Verification of Kernels

 If we are to trust an AI to write the code that runs our most critical infrastructure, we must be certain it is correct.
-We are developing Formal Verification techniques that mathematically prove the correctness of JIT-compiled kernels before they ever touch silicon.
-This ensures that our "Universal Translator" never introduces subtle bugs or vulnerabilities into the compute stack.
+We are developing Formal Verification techniques that mathematically prove the correctness of generated kernels before they ever touch silicon.
+This ensures that our foundational models never introduce subtle bugs or vulnerabilities into the compute stack.

 Silicon Neutrality & Access

 We believe that the concentration of compute power in the hands of a few is a safety risk.
-By building an OS that runs on Any Chip, we democratize access to high-performance compute.
+By building foundational models that run on Any Chip, we democratize access to high-performance compute.
 This "Silicon Neutrality" ensures that the future of AI is not dictated by hardware monopolies, but is instead an open, competitive, and resilient ecosystem.